skye-trickster/tumblr-streamerluck-theme/README.md

 # Streamerluck Theme

-This is a streamlined theme that's intended for
+This is a streamlined theme that's intended for themes on Tumblr.com

 ## [Click Here for a Static Example](https://skyetrick-streamerluck.tumblr.com/)